 Along with questions about the containers to be used, there is a question that keeps popping up about where to plant these little wonders

-Can air plants live outdoors?
+How to care for air plants outdoors?

 Air plants are wild plants found in forests and other places; these plants love the outdoors as long as they receive sunlight that is filtered.
 In short, these plants can thrive anywhere as long as there are enough light and air.